great-expectations/great_expectations/docs/docusaurus/docs/cloud/about_gx.md

 GX provides flexible, robust products that allow your organization to quickly deploy GX Cloud or GX Core to fit your unique requirements.

+## Credential management

+To connect to your database in GX Cloud, there are two methods for managing credentials:

+1: Direct Input
+You can input credentials directly into GX Cloud.
+These credentials are securely encrypted at rest and in transit, stored in our database, and accessible to the GX Agent and any API user.

+2: Environment Variable Substitution
+For enhanced security, you can use environment variables to substitute sensitive information like passwords.
+In the GX Cloud UI, reference the environment variable by entering it as ${MY_DATABASE_PASSWORD} (or another variable name).
+You would then inject this variable into your GX Agent container using the same method as for your organization ID and access token.

+With this method, your password is never saved or sent to GX Cloud.
+To access the database through the API, just set the environment variable in your setup.
+It works smoothly with any Docker-based service, whether you’re using Kubernetes, ECS, ACI, or GCE.

+Environment variable substitution is not supported in fully hosted deployments.

 ## GX Cloud workflow

 The GX Cloud workflow is a sequence of tasks you complete to perform Data Validations.